 Mat 17:26 Then are the children free.

-Where does this ending, a story on paying a tax fit in?
-It is revealed in this line.
-Christ asks if the children of king's are required to pay taxes.
+this is a much more interesting statement than its seems on the surface: a punch line.
+After Peter says that his master, Christ pays tribute, Christ asks if the children of the king of the earth are required to pay taxes.
 Peter says that they are not.
 This leads Christ to observe here that the children of king's are free.

 "Children" is from the Greek word that means a "son," and more generally, a "child."
 To understand this verse, we must imagine Christ indicating himself as he said "sons."
 Christ frequently refers to himself as "the son of man," and occasionally, though usually less directly, as "the son of God."
 More in this article about "son of" statements.

 The verb here is the common form of "to be" in Greek.
 It means to have a certain characteristic or remain in a certain condition.

 "Free" is from an adjective which means "free", "freedom", "independent," and "freed from a thing."
 Christ uses it rarely.

 First, it implies taxation is a form of slavery.
 In Christ's era, this was more obvious because slavery was understood as the order of things.
 Everyone knew that there were masters and servants.
 Those that denied that the state was their master were dealt with harshly.